jehuty0shift/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 ### Conclusion and useful resources

-Filebeat is a really useful tool to send the content of your current log files to Logs Data Platform.
+Filebeat is a handy tool to send the content of your current log files to Logs Data Platform.
 It offers a clean and easy way to send your logs without changing the configuration of your software.
 Don't hesitate to check the links below to master this tool.

 - Configuration's details: [https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-configuration-details.html](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-configuration-details.html){.external}
 - Getting started: [https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html){.external}
 - Learn how to configure Filebeat and Logstash to add your own extra filters: [All you have to know about the Logstash Collector on Logs Data Platform!](../logstash_input/guide.fr-fr.md){.ref}

-## Go further
+## Going further

 - Getting Started: [Quick Start](../quick_start/guide.fr-fr.md){.ref}
 - Documentation: [Guides](../product.fr-fr.md){.ref}